 Why do dogs dig?
 For several reasons - burying bones, keeping cool, escaping confinement and to dig for odours and sounds that attract them beneath the ground.
-It is a natural behaviour and providing an area where they can dig, using a child’s wading pool or clam shell filled with sand or dirt will help stop your dog landscaping your backyard.
+It is a natural behaviour and providing an area where they can dig, using a child’s wading pool or clamshell filled with sand will help to give your dog an appropriate place to dig instead of landscaping your backyard.

 A wading pool is a great idea for dogs who adore water to keep them cool and entertained on those hot days.
-Remembering not to fill it too deep, but just enough for the dog to be able to get its belly and paws wet.
+Remember not to fill it deeply, but just enough for your dog to be able to get their belly and paws wet.
 Putting toys and treats into the pool, freezing their favourite toy into an ice block and throwing it into the pool to push around until it melts will keep them entertained for hours!

 Delicious ideas for hours of enjoyment!
-Place rawhide, toys, chicken necks, liver treats, bones and vegetables in an ice cream container filled with water or chicken stock and freeze, as the ice melts many wonderful surprises will appear.
-Another idea is to cut the hook off one end of a bungee cord, make a frozen treat in a plastic cup and place the non-hook end in the treat and freeze, once frozen hang the bungee cord from a tree or under the veranda for them to enjoy.
+Place treats, toys, liver treats and vegetables in an ice cream container filled with water or chicken stock and freeze.
+As the ice melts many wonderful surprises will appear.
+Another idea is to cut the hook off one end of a bungee cord, make a frozen treat in a plastic cup and place the non-hook end in the treat and freeze, once frozen remove the cup and attach the bungee cord to a tree, pole or under the veranda for them to enjoy.